alchemistry/alchemlyb/docs/parsing.rst

    99 0 1.0         1.0         -3.833667  -0.836967
   100.0 1.0         1.0        -12.835707   0.786278

-This is a multi-index DataFrame, giving ``time`` for each sample as the outermost index, and the value of each :math:`\lambda` from which the sample as subsequent indexes.
+This is a multi-index DataFrame, giving ``time`` for each sample as the outermost index, and the value of each :math:`\lambda` from which the sample came as subsequent indexes.
 The columns of the DataFrame give the value of :math:`\frac{dH}{d\lambda}` with respect to each of these separate :math:`\lambda` parameters.

 For datasets that sample with only a single :math:`\lambda` parameter, then the DataFrame will feature only a single column perhaps like::